Equity, access and availability: safe abortion and contraception access

 Access to contraception and safe abortions is a critical part of sexual and reproductive health.
 Yet for many Australian women access to these services can be hampered by cost, location and the stigma surrounding abortion.

 While we have universal healthcare in Australia, our public health system is focused on chronic disease management, which is understandable given we are an aging population.

 Sexual and reproductive health is often not prioritised through the public health system which means many women can struggle to access abortion care and contraception.
 This is especially true for women in rural and remote communities.

-This is why Marie Stopes Australia works on a number of issues to increase access, equity and the availability of abortion and contraception for Australian women.
+This is why MSI Australia works on a number of issues to increase access, equity and the availability of abortion and contraception for Australian women.

 No woman should be forced to carry a pregnancy to term against her will; and especially not when the barrier is financial.
 It’s for this reason that we have established our philanthropic funds, to ensure that all women are able to access our services regardless of their circumstances.

 It is also why we work closely with the government not just to ensure access to abortion care but also to ensure that this access is safe for attending patients.
-We work with them to help improve the patchwork legislation across the country, and bring better public access to states where it is currently in the criminal code.
+We work with them to help improve the patchwork legislation across the country and bring better public access.

 Abortion is a health issue and should be treated as such by society and legislation.
 And until it is, Marie Stopes will continue to rely on the generosity of benefactors and philanthropists to help bridge the gap for women who are unable to access it.